MicrosoftDocs/sql-docs/azure-sql/managed-instance/connectivity-architecture-overview.md

 The November 2022 feature wave introduced the following changes to the connectivity architecture for SQL Managed Instance:

+* Removed management endpoint
-* Simplified mandatory Network Security Group rules (removed one mandatory rule).
+* Simplified mandatory Network Security Group (NSG) rules (removed one mandatory rule).
 * Mandatory Network Security Group rules no longer include outbound to AzureCloud on port 443.
 * Simplified Route table (reduced mandatory routes from 13 to 5).
-* Removed management endpoint

 The rest of the article describes the connectivity architecture for SQL Managed Instance with the changes from the feature wave included.